 Review Profiles and Portfolios

-Once you have access to potential virtual assistants, review their profiles and portfolios carefully.
+Once you have access to potential virtual assistants, review their resumes portfolios carefully.
 Look for relevant experience in the insurance industry, familiarity with insurance software or CRM systems, and any certifications or training that may be advantageous for your agency.

 Define the Skill Set